FIRST LOOK AT THE 2026 CONFERENCE AGENDA

 Lessons from pitch rooms: what sells in 15 minutes vs what drags

-How should you balance art and science: using data to justify bold creative media bets
+Balance art and science: using data to justify bold creative media bets

 Presentation